Kazanana/workouts_analysis/planning.md

 List of tables to make entries:
 - WorkoutComment,
-- exercise,
 - training_log,
-- Category,
-I think that after exporting existing app state there will only be a need to update training_log and WorkoutComment

 Inserting 69 reps of excercise of id 100 on a given data
 ``` sql